dgopsq/dgopsq/README.md

-### Yo 🧙‍♂️
+### Hi 👋

-I'm a Software Engineer mainly focused on web architectures and heavily oriented toward the functional programming paradigm.
-I have a strong background in frontend development (HTML, CSS and JavaScript/TypeScript) using React / React Native, and in backend development using Scala (mostly FP) and NodeJS.
+I'm an experienced Software Engineer with a strong knowledge of React / React Native and NodeJS.
+I've also played with almost every other language out there, including TypeScript, Scala, Rust, and PureScript.
+Functional programming is my go-to paradigm when possible, and I've had the opportunity to use it extensively in my career.